-Figure 14.
+Figure 20.
 In total 1756 representative vessel route were constructed from 2005 VTOSS data during the 2005 VTRA to model the movement of VTS responding traffic in the GW/VCU MTS simulation model.

-Figure 15.
+Figure 21.
 Tornado diagram displaying the cumulative percentage of time a vessel of a certain type is moving with the study area in the 2005 VTRA model over the course of one simulation year.

-For example, only 22 representative routes were utilized to model container traffic ($\approx 2\%$ of all traffic, see Figure 15) and 47 to model bulk carrier traffic ($\approx 7\%$ of all traffic, see Figure 15).
-The specific routes for container vessels and bulk carrier in the 2005 VTRA are depicted in Figure 16.
-A relative large number of representative routes was selected in modeling oil tanker traffic during the 2005 VTRA since oil tankers were part of the FV group in that study, whereas container vessels and bulk carriers were considered Interacting Vessels (IV's), not FV's.
+For example, only 22 representative routes were utilized to model container traffic ($\approx 2\%$ of all traffic, see Figure 21) and 47 to model bulk carrier traffic ($\approx 7\%$ of all traffic, see Figure 21).
+The specific routes for container vessels and bulk carriers in the 2005 VTRA are depicted in Figure 22.
+A relative large number of representative routes was selected in modeling oil tanker traffic during the 2005 VTRA since oil tankers were part of the FV group in that study, whereas container vessels and bulk carriers large large number of representative large number of the FV group in that study, whereas container vessels and bulk carriers were considered Interacting Vessels (IV's), not FV's.

-Figure 16.
+Figure 22.
 In total 22 (47) representative vessel route were constructed from 2005 VTOSS data during the 2005 VTRA to model the movement of container vessel (bulk carrier) traffic in the GW/VCU MTS simulation model.